Jouchef/KubernetesSubmissions/README.md

 ### Part II

-- cluster: group of nodes / containers (server or agent)
+- **cluster:** group of nodes / containers (server or agent)
-- deployment: resource that controls pods creation, updating and scaling
+- **deployment:** resource that controls pods creation, updating and scaling
-- Resource: pod, service (svc), node, deployment,
+- **Resource:** pod, service (svc), node, deployment, PV, PVC,
-- Nodeport: Port that is available outside.
+- **Nodeport:** Port that is available outside.
 It has to be between 30080 - 32767
-- Service: Ensures that application is accessible and secured.
+- **Service:** Ensures that application is accessible and secured.
 Handles routing, load balancing...
-- pod: Pod can have one or multiple containers running inside of it.
+- **pod:** Pod can have one or multiple containers running inside of it.
-- Ingress: Ingress is a resource that handles routing to the running services inside of a cluster according to the set rules.
+- **Ingress:** Ingress is a resource that handles routing to the running services inside of a cluster according to the set rules.
+- **PersistentVolume (PV):** Defines space for filestorage.
+Can be stored in different storage mediums.
+Pods can claim these with *PVC's*
+- **PersistentVolumeClaim (PVC):** This allows a pod to claim storagespace from a PV.

 ## Problems and fixes for them